iosg073/Notes-CODE-Django-1st-Repo/readme.md

 **Now!
 Bear Witness To the Awesomeness of Django!!!**

-If you now navigate to `localhost:8000/admin`, you can login and get a full admin view where you have CRUD functionality for your model!
-Create two Artists here.
+Run your server again, then navigate to `localhost:8000/admin`.
+You can login and get a full admin view where you have CRUD functionality for your model!

+Create two Artists here using the interface.

 ### You Do: Finish the Song model (10 minutes / 1:30)